 First, let’s sum up what budget fashion is not.
 It’s not the cheapest stuff on the rack.
 It’s not garments so flimsy you can’t put them in the dryer.
 And it’s not adding sequins or a wild pattern to every outfit.

 A true budget fashionista is strategic about the pieces she wears.
 She’s confident and put together.
+She’s meticulous about budgeting for clothes.
 She doesn’t dress for comments or compliments — she dresses for herself.
 And she does it without a closet full of labels.

 Sound like you?
 Awesome.
 So, here goes: a little budget shopping refresher to kick off the holiday season.

 18 Rules of Budget Shopping

 1. Shop with cash or a dedicated card